 We understand that being diagnosed with an acoustic neuroma can be a worrying time.
 Even, though the tumour is non-cancerous, it can still be scary to hear that you have a lump growing in your brain.

 Things we need to know:

-Life Insurance for people who have had an acoustic neuroma may be available at standard terms, provided that surgical removal has occurred and there are no lasting symptoms.
+Life insurance for people who have had an acoustic neuroma may be available at standard terms, provided that surgical removal has occurred and there are no lasting symptoms.
 The insurer that you approach will probably want to see a report from your GP to confirm details of the brain tumour, time since surgery and your general health since the operation.

-If you still have the acoustic neuroma, you may be able to get Life Insurance, if it can be shown that it has not grown for some time and that it does not affect your daily living.
-If the acoustic neuroma is causing you difficulties, or you are due surgery, we will need to speak to a specialist provider for your Life Insurance.
+If you still have the acoustic neuroma, you may be able to get life insurance, if it can be shown that it has not grown for some time and that it does not affect your daily living.
+If the acoustic neuroma is causing you difficulties, or you are due surgery, we will need to speak to a specialist provider for your life insurance.

-Critical Illness Cover for those who have had an acoustic neuroma may be available at normal terms, a few years after surgery has taken place, provided that there are no lasting complications.
+Critical illness cover for those who have had an acoustic neuroma may be available at normal terms, a few years after surgery has taken place, provided that there are no lasting complications.
 It is possible that there may be an exclusion for benign brain tumours placed on the policy.
-If you have long lasting hearing complications, deafness may also be excluded from the policy.
+It is also possible that if you have long lasting hearing complications, deafness may also be excluded from the policy.

-If you are due surgery in the future, or if the acoustic neuroma is still present, you will probably need to speak with a specialist insurer to arrange Critical Illness Cover.
+If you are due surgery in the future, or if the acoustic neuroma is still present, you will probably need to speak with a specialist insurer to arrange critical illness cover.

-If you have had an acoustic neuroma, Income Protection may be available a few years after surgery has taken place.
+If you have had an acoustic neuroma, income protection may be available a few years after surgery has taken place.
 The insurer will want to know if you have any lasting complications following the surgery.
 In general any policy terms that you are offered will probably be at non-standard rates, in the form of a premium increase, or an exclusion on the policy claims set.

 In general any policy terms that you are offered will probably be at non-standard rates, in the form of a premium increase or exclusion.

 For people who still have an acoustic neuroma, are due surgery, or have long-term symptoms following the tumours removal, it may be that Accident, Sickness and Unemployment Cover is a policy to consider.
 This type of policy offers income replacement for between 12 and 24 months, if you cannot work due to ill health or involuntary redundancy.